antonsalonen/Master-s-thesis-code/README.md

 Trading_simulation: The simulation of the trading strategies and their evaluation

 ARIMA: Estimation of the optimal model with Box-Jenkins methodology and forecasting

+LSTM_ARIMA_COMPARISON: Comparison of the LSTM and ARIMA in terms of forecasting accuracy